KBot-discord/KBot/apps/docs/docs/commands.md

 ### Minage <Badge type='tip' text='Slash' />

-Set a minimum required account age for users to join the server..
+Set a minimum required account age for users to join the server.

 ::: tip Required bot permissions
 KBot needs these permissions for the command to run: `Kick Members`.